-LONGVIEW - The Longview Lobos stung the Lufkin Panthers with 20 second-quarter points, then played keep-away with the Panthers in the second half to record a 26-6 homecoming victory over Lufkin in District 13-AAAA football action Friday night at Lobo Stadium.
+LONGVIEW - The Longview Lobos stung the Lufkin Panthers with 20 second-quarter points, then played keep-away with the Panthers in the second half to record a 26-6 homecoming victory over Lufkin in District 13-AAAAA football action Friday night at Lobo Stadium.

 Longview allowed Lufkin to drive for a touchdown on the Panthers' first offensive possession of the night but then turned the tables on the Lufkin squad in the second quarter as the Lobos reeled off 20 straight points to carry a 20-6 lead into halftime.